Home » Keeping Animals

 @Christian: Yeah, it’s frustrating.
 Glad you didn’t lose the second chook.
 I didn’t think we had anything to worry about with aerial predators – I haven’t seen eagles or hawks around here.
 We have had crows/ravens take eggs before, but I didn’t think they’d get a chick.
 They’ve never bothered the full-grown chooks.

-• Chicken Keeping Forever said:
+4. Chicken Keeping Forever Avatar

 It’s so dissappointing when this happens.
 Chicks and ducklings are so vulnerable.
 Last year, a friend had fully grown Indian Runner drakes being taken in the early hours of the morning by crows.
 We didn’t believe it at first (she has kept poultry for 30 years and not had this problem!)
 Thankfully we don’t have many snakes in the UK and they don’t bother our poultry but foxes are a constant problem in rural and urban locations and Rats can take our chicks if they aren’t kept under control.
 I keep all of my broody hens and their chicks in small covered runs now that get moved around to fresh pasture as necessary.
 I don’t trust the crows…

-• Elle said:
+Elle

-We live in the Jamberoo region and whilst we have had some problems with both foxes and wild cats taking our free range chooks the worst culprit is a cat bird I cant find any reference on the web to cat birds being meat eaters but I have one who was killing a hen every four days until we moved them
+We live in the Jamberoo region and whilst we have had some problems with both foxes and wild cats taking our free range chooks the worst culprit is a cat bird

 @Elle: I hadn’t heard of catbirds so I looked them up and found this.
 They say they only hunt for meat during the breeding season.
 I haven’t seen or heard them around our place, but I’ll be keeping an eye out from now on!